Skip to main content

 Human History

-The Cerrado region of central Brazil was relatively lightly populated before the twentieth century, inhabited by indigenous peoples including the Kayapo and Avá-Canoeiro who practiced low-density agriculture and hunting.
+The Cerrado region of central Brazil was relatively lightly populated before the twentieth century, inhabited by indigenous peoples including the Kayapo and Ava-Canoeiro who practiced low-density agriculture and hunting.
 Colonial-era cattle ranching gradually expanded into the area from the eighteenth century.
 The construction of Brasilia in the 1960s and subsequent government programs to develop the Cerrado for mechanized agriculture (primarily soybean and cattle) transformed the region dramatically.
 The Emas area was partially converted to pasture before the park's establishment, with cattle ranching remaining the dominant land use in the surrounding landscape.

 Park History

-Emas National Park was established in 1961 by federal decree, making it one of Brazil's older national parks.
-However, effective protection was minimal for decades, with cattle ranching and unauthorized hunting continuing within the boundaries.
+Emas National Park was established on January 11, 1961 by federal decree, making it one of Brazil's older national parks.
+[1] However, effective protection was minimal for decades, with cattle ranching and unauthorized hunting continuing within the boundaries.
 In 2001, Emas was designated a UNESCO World Heritage Site together with Chapada dos Veadeiros National Park, recognizing the pair as outstanding examples of Cerrado biodiversity.
-This designation spurred improved management and international attention.
+[2] This designation spurred improved management and international attention.
 The park experienced a major wildfire in 2010 that burned approximately 90% of its area, highlighting both the natural role of fire in the Cerrado and the challenges of fire management.

 Major Trails And Attractions